We’re so ready for this month! We’ve made an exciting list of things to do this October in New Orleans.

 If you didn’t know that the Hotel Monteleone is one of the most haunted hotels in the Big Easy, here’s a list of the spirits that roam the corridors.

-Where: Hotel Monteleone 214 Riyal Street
+Where: Hotel Monteleone 214 Royal Street

 7. Get a tarot reading at the Vampire Café